cyyeh/ml-platform/README.md

 3. Experiment artifacts would be stored under the `artifacts` directory.
 4. Database logs and Tensorboard logs would be stored under the `logs` directory.

-* To start the platform
+* To start the platform(it will pull the latest images of the ml-platform from [Docker Hub](https://hub.docker.com/r/chihyuyeh/ml-platform)):

         make up

-* To stop the platform
+* To stop the platform:

         make stop

-* To stop the platform and remove containers
+* To stop the platform and remove containers:

         make down